amihaiemil/amihaiemil.github.io/_posts/2017-02-24-each-system-property-a-class.markdown

 ---

 A lot of Java applications use [System properties](https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html) to hold their configuration.
 It's very convenient especially for webapps, because you can set these properties from the server's admin console.

 Naturally, somewhere in the code, the properties are checked and a decision is made based on them.
-The question is: how can that code be well tested?
+The question is: how can that code be well unit-tested?

 <figure class="articleimg">
  <img src="/images/egg_and_jerry.png" alt="The Egg and Jerry">